sagemath/trac_to_gh/Issue 8195.md

 # Issue 8195: Problems with the 'download' page on the Sage web site.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8195

 Original creator: drkirkby